Working as a Ross Counselor

 Prior knowledge of all the Course Topics is not required.

 Each counselor needs to pass a standard background check.
-Depending on your citizenship status, you might need to obtain an appropriate visa (US or Chinese) to join the Ross Program.
+Depending on your citizenship status, you might need to obtain an appropriate US visa to earn a salary at the Ross Program.

 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, ethnic origin, disability status, or protected veteran status.

 Counselors are role models for the younger students.
-Counselors supervise dormitory life, evaluate (grade) the mathematical work submitted by their family of students, and provide gentle hints and advice to help inspire students to stay focused on their math problems.
-In addition, counselors participate in one or two math courses (topics vary from year to year) and are encouraged to organize their own lectures or short courses in the dorm.
+Each counselor leads daily Zoom meetings with a group of 5 students, and evaluates (grades) the mathematical work they submit, providing gentle hints and advice to help inspire students to focus on their math problems.
+Counselors also participate in one or two math courses at more advanced levels, and are also encouraged to organize and present their own Zoom lectures on mathematical topics of interest.